Singapore had the coronavirus under control. Now it's locking down the country

 Singapore in a global context

-Since then, Singapore's confirmed cases have risen dramatically, to 2,108 as of Friday, according to a Johns Hopkins University tracking tool, but the island nation still appears to be handling the coronavirus better than many other developed countries and cities.
+Since then, Singapore's confirmed cases have risen dramatically, to 3,699 as of Wednesday, according to a Johns Hopkins University tracking tool, but the island nation still appears to be handling the coronavirus better than many other developed countries and cities.
 US cities and counties that have roughly double Singapore's population size of 5.6 million have a disproportionately higher number of cases.
-Los Angeles County, for instance, has 8,430 confirmed cases and 241 deaths as of Friday, while the state of Georgia has 11,859 confirmed cases and 425 deaths as of Friday.
-Singapore has seven deaths.
-Meanwhile, New York City, which has a similar population size and density to Singapore, has 5,820 deaths as of Friday, after confirming its first cases more than a month after Singapore.
+Los Angeles County, for instance, has 10,047 confirmed cases and 360 deaths as of Wednesday, while the state of Georgia has 14,223 confirmed cases and 501 deaths.
+Singapore has ten deaths.
+Meanwhile, New York, which has a similar population size and density to Singapore, has 10,899 deaths as of Wednesday, after confirming its first cases more than a month after Singapore.
+Hong Kong and Taiwan are some of the few if not only places that have an edge over Singapore in their containment of the coronavirus.

 "What they [Singapore] are really showing the rest of the world is that this is just a difficult virus to beat back and keep down," Michael Osterholm, an infectious disease expert at the University of Minnesota told Reuters.